p-programming-language/plang/CONTRIBUTE.md

     - intrinsics/
         * This is where all intrinsic functions and libraries are defined.
         - index.ts
-            * This is where added functions/libraries are defined in the scope.
-Every time you create a new intrinsic function/library you will need to define it here.
+            * This is where global intrinsics are defined in the scope.
+Every time you create a new global intrinsic you will need to define or inject it here.

 - utility.ts
     - This is where the utilities used by the **tools/** reside.
 - errors.ts
     - This is where error handling and logging code resides.
 - main.ts
-    - This is a placeholder for testing as of right now.
+    - This is just runs `pint`.

 ### tools/
 #### Adding tools